n1dlee/Auto-Accept-User-Request-Bot-for-Telegram/README.md

 ## Features

-- Approves new chat join requests
+- Auto-approves join requests for a Telegram group
-- Sends a welcome message to the chat
+- Sends a customizable welcome message to new members
-- Logs chat join requests and any errors that occur
+- Uses aiogram library for efficient asynchronous operations
+- Includes logging for debugging and monitoring

 ## Prerequisites